valueflows/valueflows/mkdocs/docs/concepts/exchanges.md

 Agreements can be of any kind and scope, from an order to a value equation to a larger blanket agreement.

+Agreements can be combined into an Agreement Bundle.
+This can be useful for example when each "line item" in an "order" needs to have a line item reciprocal commitment (like a "price"), instead of one combined reciprocal commitment for several primary commitments.

 Valueflows does not define the detailed internal vocabulary for agreements, but defines optional references to an agreement when it could be useful.